-For investors who're comfortable with higher risk levels than DARWINs' default 6.5% monthly target VaR(95%), we offer portfolio leverage up to 3:1.
+For investors who are comfortable with higher risk levels than DARWINs' default 6.5% monthly target VaR(95%), we offer the possibility to increase your portfolio leverage up to 3:1.

 1. Click on 'Activate Leverage' from the 'Chart' section